splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 * Users can navigate data and dashboards between Splunk Cloud Platform and Splunk Observability Cloud seamlessly after logging in with Splunk Cloud Platform SSO once.

-.. note:: You can use a third party identity provider other than Splunk Cloud Platform, but you will lose the benefits of the integrated experience.
+.. note:: You can use a third party identity provider other tha Splunk Cloud Platform, but you will lose the benefits of the integrated experience.

 How to set up Unified Identity